-I have extended this programme of work in collaboration with South African colleagues Dr Lynn Coleman, Cape Peninsula University of Technology (CPUT) and Dr Moeain Arend, University of Cape Town (UCT), in a CPUT-funded project entitled Conceptualisations of Academic Writing in the University of Technology Sector.
-The project explores lecturers’ perspectives on student writers and their writing, and on writing more broadly, with a particular focus on the institutional and biographical factors at play in shaping their understandings, experiences and practices around student writing.
-Lynn Coleman and I have recently had two co-authored articles published based on this empirical study (see publications list).
+I extended this programme of work in collaboration with South African colleagues Dr Lynn Coleman, Cape Peninsula University of Technology (CPUT) and Dr Moeain Arend, University of Cape Town (UCT), in a CPUT-funded project entitled Conceptualisations of Academic Writing in the University of Technology Sector.
+The project explored lecturers’ perspectives on student writers and their writing, and on writing more broadly, with a particular focus on the institutional and biographical factors at play in shaping their understandings, experiences and practices around student writing.
+Two published co-authored articles were based on this empirical study (see publications list).

-My other key project at present is entitled Writing for the Professional Doctorate and has been funded by the PRAXIS scholarship fund within the Faculty of WELS.
-This project will take place over two years, with an initial phase based on analysis of feedback texts, followed by a more in-depth study involving PD students and supervisors.
+Another key recent empirical study is entitled Writing for the Professional Doctorate (PD), funded by the PRAXIS scholarship fund within the Faculty of WELS.
+This project took place over two years, with an initial phase based on analysis of feedback texts, followed by a more in-depth study involving PD students and supervisors.
 A scholarship report is available on the Open University's Scholarship Exchange site and on ORO.
 I am currently working towards a published article based on this study and have shared findings with PD supervisors.

-I Chair L101, a new introductory Level 1 English language module which was first presented in February 2019.
+I Chair L101, an introductory Level 1 English language module first presented in February 2019.
 This module has been designed to combine engaging, contemporary teaching and research material in the field of English Language and Linguistics with a fully integrated academic and digital literacies curriculum, with the aim of providing an accessible and solid grounding for students who wish to progress to Level 2 English Language studies, or who wish to specialise in other English-related and/or Language degree qualifications at the Open University.
 L101 received a WELS Teaching Award in 2020-21.
-I am also a longstanding member and former Chair of the popular third level module EA300 Children’s Literature where I have contributed to the continual development and updating of materials and pedagogy.
+I am also former Chair of the popular third level module EA300 Children’s Literature.
 Jointly with Dr Dena Attar, I received an Open University Teaching Award in 2016 for scholarship work leading to the development of online collaborative learning on EA300.
-I am currently a member of the academic team planning the remake of this module, L301: Language, Literature and Childhood.
+I am currently a member of the academic team producing the remake of this module, L301: Language, Literature and Childhood.
 I have also contributed to the production of other English Language modules E304 Exploring English Grammar and, at Masters level, EE817 Applied Linguistics, including a lead role in the academic co-ordination of audiovisual materials production.

-Beyond the faculty level, I co-ordinate the PACE (Professional Academic Communication in English) programme, first set up by colleagues in Applied Linguistics and Literacies at the OU and which now operates from the Graduate School to make a significant contribution to capacity-building in the area of academic and research communication across the university.
-The PACE is co-ordinated on a daily basis by Dr Julia Molinari and works mainly with research postgraduates at the OU, usually face-to-face but also online.
+Beyond the Faculty, I play a leading role on the PACE (Professional Academic Communication in English) programme, first set up by colleagues in Applied Linguistics and Literacies at the OU and which now operates from the Graduate School to make a significant contribution to capacity-building in the area of academic and research communication across the university.
+The PACE is co-ordinated on a daily basis by Dr Julia Molinari and works mainly with research postgraduates at the OU, both face-to-face and online.
 The team devises and runs workshop sessions on a range of issues relating to academic reading, writing and speaking for postgraduate research.
-As part of the PACE initiative, I co-facilitate the PACE Writing Circle which takes place once a month through the academic year.
+PACE also offers a monthly Writing Circle and also provides 1-1 bookable appointments.
 With colleagues Professor Theresa Lillis and Jenny McMullan, I created an online resource available to all OU researchers to support the development of their academic literacy practices.

 Central to my practice as an educator is a commitment to promoting wider participation and greater equity and diversity in higher education, and this motivation is reflected in all of my teaching and research activity.

-I currently supervise two PhD students, investigating topics in the following areas:
+I currently supervise one PhD student, investigating topics in the following areas: